feiwww/GHPR_dataset/README.md

 | PR_TITLE            | The title of the defect related PR                                      |
 | PR_DESCRIPTION      | The description of the defect related PR                                |

+# baseline
+We calculate 21 static metrics for the total 6052 instances in GHPR dataset, which is the data used for the baseline approaches.
+All metrics were calculated by the open-source tool *mauricioaniche/ck*.
+The description of the metrics can be found in the [repository](https://github.com/mauricioaniche/ck).

 # References
 Please cite our paper if you use this dataset in your publication: